wlynnn/GCTF2023-Writeups/Girls in CTF 2023/Forensic/KB/README.md

 ![keyboardCode](keyboardCode.png)

 From the data length that found in the “**Leftover Capture Data**” field can defined that it is keyboard packet as it consists of 8 bytes.
 Besides, for the keystroke is at the 3 bytes.
 Can determine the value by referring the table of key codes for the USB keyboard.
-The table can be found in https://www.usb.org/sites/default/files/documents/hut1_12v2.pdf.
+The table can be found in https://www.usb.org/sites/default/files/documents/hut1_12v2.pdf (pg 53-59).

 ![viewAllData](viewAllData.png)